-Food is one of the most popular ways to sober up from too much THC, but unfortunately little to no scientific evidence exists to back up this claim.
-The popular and prevailing theory is that consuming foods rich in carbohydrates and fats will force the THC to bind to the fat molecules, swiftly slowing down your roll.
+Food is one of the most popular ways to sober up from too much THC, but unfortunately, little to no scientific evidence exists to back up this claim.
+Instead, the popular and prevailing theory is that consuming foods rich in carbohydrates and fats will force the THC to bind to the fat molecules, swiftly slowing down your roll.

 Working Out to Sober Up

 As said, when THC is taken in, either by the lungs or by the digestive system, it then travels into the bloodstream and toward the brain.
-Working out increases your blood flow, meaning the THC will travel through your system that much faster.
-However this doesn’t mean the THC is being processed into its inert form; this work is done by specific enzymes in the body, who can only break the THC down so fast.
-Your blood may be pumping faster, but it’s still swirling around the same molecules of THC until your enzymes can convert them into their psychoactively inert form.
+So working out increases your blood flow, meaning the THC will travel through your system that much faster.
+However, this doesn’t mean the THC is being processed into its inert form; this work is done by specific enzymes in the body, which can only break the THC down so fast.
+So your blood may be pumping faster, but it’s still swirling around the same molecules of THC until your enzymes can convert them into their psychoactively inert form.

-As with many other methods of sobering up on this list there’s very little hard scientific data on how working out effects THC inside the body, so take any advice on this topic (including our own) with a grain of salt.
+As with many other methods of sobering up on this list, there’s very little hard scientific data on how working out affects THC inside the body, so take any advice on this topic (including our own) with a grain of salt.
 But for our money?
 We just don’t see it likely to make that much of a difference.

 Take a Shower

 Similar to the above, the thought that getting the blood flowing will help decrease a cannabis high is core to the idea of taking a shower to help you sober up (whether or not it’s a hot or cold shower depends entirely on the person passing along this advice).
-Taking a shower was once classic advice for sobering up from alcohol but, much like drinking coffee, has been disproven over the years.
-For the same reasons as exercise, we think this one isn’t going to be very effective.
+Unfortunately, taking a shower was once classic advice for sobering up from alcohol but has been disproven over the years, much like drinking coffee.
+So, for the same reasons as exercise, we think this one isn’t going to be very effective.